 Not the least of the paradoxes of this craze, which you might also call a wildly overhyped trend, is that simply pronouncing it is almost impossible for British tongues.
 The first mention of hygge in any text – where it sits so invitingly on the page, with its row of curvaceous descenders – usually comes with a phonetic guide.
 This is in order to prevent readers from committing the faux-pas of uttering “higgy” or “huggy” – or, worse, “hig”.
 “Hue-gah”, “hoo-gah”, “heurgh” and “hhyooguh” are among the approximations offered in the (at least) nine books on hygge published this autumn.
 (The Sun, helpfully, suggests it should rhyme with “cougar”.)

-Never mind the snark.
 Danes love and are very proud of their singular tradition.
-In her book, Hygge, the Danish Art of Escaping the Hustle and Bustle of Modern Life and Finding Happiness in Simple Pleasures, Julia Edwards tries to help us understand hygge:
+In his book, The Little Book of Hygge: Danish Secrets to Happy Living, Meik Wiking tries to help us understand hygge:

 Denmark has long, cold winters, averaging 17 hours of darkness each day and with temperatures hovering around freezing.
-And yet Danes are the happiest people on earth—statistically proven by The UN’s 2016 World Happiness Report, which ranks 156 countries by their happiness levels.
-Denmark was followed closely by other lands of ice and snow: Switzerland, Iceland, Norway, and Finland.
+And yet Danes are one of the happiest peoples on earth—statistically proven by The UN’s 2022 World Happiness Report, which ranks 156 countries by their happiness levels.
+Denmark ranks second, joined closely by other lands of ice and snow: Finland, Switzerland and Iceland.
 Who are we to argue with statistics?
-So we are packing away our sandals and sunscreen, determined to wallow in hygge happiness this winter.
+So, we are packing away our sandals and sunscreen, determined to wallow in hygge happiness this winter.

 The elements of hygge

-To distinguish hygge from just hanging out in your sweats eating a pint of Talenti gelato, one must set the scene.
+To distinguish hygge from just lounging around in your sweats, one must set the scene.

 2. Big warm sweaters

-One of the many benefits of becoming a Blue Hare woman is that we are free to clear out of our closets (and donate) all of the constricting business attire we wore to the office.
+One of the many benefits of becoming a Blue Hare woman is that we are free to clear out of our closets (and donate) all of the constricting business attire we once wore.
 Going forward, we can indulge in loose comfy clothing that makes us feel just as we want to BE.
 Top the look with big (big is important), loose knit, wool/alpaca/cashmere/mohair sweaters.
 Relax—they don’t have to look like ugly Christmas sweaters.
-There are plentiful beautiful, stylish ‘hyggelig’ sweaters on offer this year.
+There are plentiful beautiful, stylish ‘hyggelig’ sweaters out there.
 We say yes to cowl necks and hoodies, but no to cold shoulder styles.
 Cold, after all, is not the goal here.